ChrstphrHll/npc_gen/students/Hartwen Galaeron.md

   int: 14
   str: 9
   wis: 18
-track: Diplomacy
-trait: I enjoy sailing into new ports and making new friends over a flagon of ale.
-trait1: Plain
-trait2: Childish
 year: 2
+guild: Alderden
+partyID: 52
 ---
 # Hartwen Galaeron
 ---
 ### Description
 - 2nd year Human Cleric in Alderden
-- wavy auburn hair that's geled back, Pale Gray eyes, and Fair skin
+- wavy auburn hair that's geled back, Gray eyes, and Fair skin
 - Is Plain and Childish, and has Involvement as their ideal

 ### Organizations